betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 This included the world of technology and software.
 Gabriel read an article about master/slave terminology in technology and approached project leadership for Sierra about addressing it.

-For Ben on the Ale3d project, the catalyzing event was a dependency announcing its plans to replace "master/slave" with "primary/secondary".
-For NNSA labs, the terms "primary" and "secondary" typically refer to the major components of a thermonuclear weapon.
-Their presence is often accompanied by requirements for handling classified information.
-Although the terms "primary" and "secondary" are not themselves classified, using them as prolificly as "master/slave" have been used would present significant challenges in ensuring clean and clear separation between classified and UNclassified information.

 Ben felt it was important to get out ahead of these plans and facilitate broader dialog on more workable alternative terms.
 In the Ale3d project, "master/slave" terminology was restricted almost entirely to their implementation of slide surfaces where two different parts in a real-world object maintain surface-contact but move relative to each other.
 After negotiations with numerous stakeholders, everyone agreed a suitable replacement was simply "Side A" and "Side B".